Reconstructing nodal pressures in water distribution systems with graph neural networks: Introduction

 \section{Introduction}

-Gathering real-time data of hydrodynamic properties is an essential task for water distribution system (WDS) operators as data acquisition is indispensable for digital twins to ensure safe and efficient operation.
-Beside its importance, collecting and processing data from a WDS is difficult in two respects: the data lie on an irregular grid and they are partially observable.
-A method is introduced from the field of graph signal processing and machine learning to overcome these difficulties.
-The pressure can be obtained in every node and in real-time from a moderately instrumented WDS with the proposed approach.
+As data acquisition is indispensable for digital twins to ensure safe and efficient operation gathering real-time information of hydrodynamic properties is an essential task for water distribution system (WDS) operators.
+Beside its importance, collecting and processing data from a WDS is difficult in two respects: the data lie on an irregular grid and they are only partially observable.

-Digital twins and problem-tailored numerical models for WDS management is an actively researched area with a vivid research community.
-Measurement-dependent models are successful in optimal pump scheduling \citep{Candelieri2020,Bagloee2018,Odan2014,Bhattacharya2003}, in water demand forecast \citep{Farias2018,Herrera2010} and in attack and leakage detection \citep{QuinonesGrueiro2019,Taormina2018,Taormina2018a,Arsene2012,Deng2011}, among others.
-Ongoing efforts on developing digital twins for water networks are summarized by \citet{Fuertes2020}.
-Beside their benefits, the efficacy of these models depends on the quality and quantity of live measurement data, mostly nodal pressures in the first place.
+Digital twins\footnote{Digital twins are numerical models of physical processes occurring in an environment.
+Digital twins are engineered to be evaluated in real-time in order to analyze the ongoing processes in the specific environment.} and problem-tailored numerical models for WDS management is an actively researched area with a vivid research community.
+Measurement-dependent models are successful in optimal pump scheduling \citep{Candelieri2020,Bagloee2018,Odan2014,Bhattacharya2003}, in water demand forecast \citep{Farias2018,Herrera2010} and in attack and leakage detection \citep{Taormina2018,Taormina2018a}, among others.
+The efficacy of these models depends on the quality and quantity of live measurement data, mostly nodal pressures in the first place.

-Extensive online sensing got attention from both the WDS operators \citep{Whittle2011} and the sensor manufacturers, side as well \citep{Nardo2018}, in recent years.
-These efforts in conjunction with the available numerical models led to the birth of the smart water grid (smart water network, smart urban water network) paradigm \citep{Lee2014}.
-Despite the ongoing trends, the high number of pipes and junctions in a real-life WDS \citep{Sitzenfrei2013,Yazdani2011} makes full observation of a hydraulic variable over the whole pipe network infeasible \citep{Klise2013}.
+These demands catalyzed developments on online sensing, and these efforts, in conjunction with the available numerical models led to the birth of the smart water grid (smart water network, smart urban water network) paradigm \citep{Lee2014}.
+Still, the high number of pipes and junctions in a real-life WDS \citep{Sitzenfrei2013,Yazdani2011} makes full observation of a hydraulic variable over the whole pipe network infeasible \citep{Klise2013}.
 This induces the need for methods that can complete partially observed graph signals.

-\citet{Tanaka2018} presents efficient techniques for graph signal upsampling to ensure the inheritance of the original signal characteristics both in the vertex and spectral domain.
-Despite its benefits, this approach cannot be used in the case of nodal pressure completion as sensor deployment is infeasible in such an organized manner (e.g. into every $n\mathrm{th}$ node).
+Graph signal reconstruction is a cornerstone of efficient operation of sensor networks as the operating costs decrease by using only a part of the installed sensors to recover the signal in every node.
+Hence, the completion of partially observed signals and the optimal selection of sensors for effective signal reconstruction are often discussed together in the literature.